- Best Foods

-- Foods to eat for a type 2 diabetic diet include complex carbohydrates such as brown rice, whole wheat, quinoa, oatmeal, fruits, vegetables, beans, and lentils.
+- Foods to eat for a type 2 diabetic diet meal plan include complex carbohydrates such as brown rice, whole wheat, quinoa, oatmeal, fruits, vegetables, beans, and lentils.
 Foods to avoid include simple carbohydrates, which are processed, such as sugar, pasta, white bread, flour, and cookies, pastries.

 - Foods with a low glycemic load (index) only cause a modest rise in blood sugar and are better choices for people with diabetes.
 Good glycemic control can help in preventing long-term complications of type 2 diabetes.

 - Fats don't have much of a direct effect on blood sugar but they can be useful in slowing the absorption of carbohydrates.

 - Protein provides steady energy with little effect on blood sugar.
 It keeps blood sugar stable and can help with sugar cravings and feeling full after eating.
 Protein-packed foods to eat include beans, legumes, eggs, seafood, dairy, peas, tofu, and lean meats and poultry.

 - Five diabetes "superfoods" to eat include chia seeds, wild salmon, white balsamic vinegar, cinnamon, and lentils.

 - Healthy diabetes meal plans include plenty of vegetables, and limited processed sugars and red meat.